great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 Great Expectations provides two `DataConnector` classes for connecting to `DataAsset`s stored as file-system-like data.
 This includes files on disk, but also S3 object stores, etc:

-- A ConfiguredAssetDataConnector requires an explicit listing of each `DataAsset` you want to connect to.
+- A ConfiguredAssetDataConnector allows you to specify that you have multiple `DataAsset`s in a `Datasource`, but also requires an explicit listing of each `DataAsset` you want to connect to.
 This allows more fine-tuning, but also requires more setup.
 - An InferredAssetDataConnector infers `data_asset_name` by using a regex that takes advantage of patterns that exist in the filename or folder structure.

 If you're not sure which one to use, please check out [How to choose which DataConnector to use](./how_to_choose_which_dataconnector_to_use.md).